enricobisordi/enricobisordi/README.md

 # 🔥 About me
-🎓 Economics undergrad at the School of Economics, Business and Accounting of the University of São Paulo (FEA-USP) <br> 📈 Currently working on the Economic Research team at JPMorgan Chase & Co <br>📘 Seeking to learn more on time series analysis and forecasting using Python and R 📈<br>
+🎓 Economics undergrad at the School of Economics, Business and Accounting of the University of São Paulo (FEA-USP) <br> 📈 Currently working on the Economic Research team at JPMorgan Chase & Company <br>📘 Seeking to learn more on time series analysis and forecasting using Python and R 📈<br>

 ## 🌐 Socials: